Justin Thomas shoots 63, trails Brian Harman by 1 at US Open

 "Yeah, 12 under, I'd have about a 10-shot lead in most Opens," he said.

-"Oh gosh, Jimmy, be good," he said to caddie Jimmy Johnson when the ball was in the air, and it was close to perfect.
-The ball landed on the front of the green just soft enough that it rolled out 8 feet by the hole.

-Thomas poured that in to become the 29th player with a 63 in a major championship.
+Thomas poured in the eagle to become the 29th player with a 63 in a major championship.

 "The finish was awesome.
 I'd love to have another one of those," Thomas said.

-Not to be overlooked was Si Woo Kim, who captured The Players Championship last month.
-He shot 68 and was only three back.

-Even with the course drying out, there simply was not enough wind to frighten anyone on their game.

-Thomas, the 24-year-old from Kentucky who is a major away from joining the young elite in golf, only added to a year of low numbers.
+Thomas, a major away from joining the young elite in golf, only added to a year of low numbers.
 He made an eagle on his final hole at the Sony Open in January to shoot 59, and he went on to break the PGA Tour's 72-hole scoring record.

 The U.S. Open didn't seem to faze him, and he delivered a variety of big shots that led to his sensational finish.